dortania/OpenCore-Install-Guide/AMD-config.md

 * **ReplaceTabWithSpace**: NO
    * Depending on firmware, some system may need this to properly edit files in the UEFI shell when unable to handle Tabs.
 This swaps it for spaces instead but majority can ignore it but do note that ConsoleControl set to True may be needed
 * **SanitiseClearScreen**: NO
-   * Fixes High resolutions displays that display OpenCore in 1024x768, required for select AMD GPUs on Z370
+   * Fixes High resolutions displays that display OpenCore in 1024x768, recommened for user with 1080P+ displays
 * **ClearScreenOnModeSwitch**: NO
    * Needed for when half of the previously drawn image remains, will force black screen before switching to TextMode.
 Do note that ConsoleControl set to True may be needed